jidongbsu/cs452-swapping/README.md

 ## Testing

 7 testing programs are provided.
 They are lru-test[1-7].c.
-Once you run make, you will generate the binary files of these testing programs. lru-test[1-6] tests the correctness of your algorithm, whereas test7 tests the time complexity of your algorithm.
+Once you run *make*, you will generate the binary files of these testing programs. lru-test[1-6] tests the correctness of your algorithm, whereas test7 tests the time complexity of your algorithm.

 ## Expected Results